 Enforce extended attributes and named forks if supported by server: This is basically the opposite of the previous option.
 When activated, macOS will use extended attributes and named forks if the NFSv4 server is capable of supporting this.
-This option is only available in macOS 10.13 High Sierra or later.

 Enable Access Control Lists (ACLs): Access Control Lists are an enhanced way to process file system permissions with fine granularity.
 They can also be used with non-UNIX operating systems like Microsoft® Windows, for example, and are fully supported by NFSv4.
 By default, macOS disables the use of ACLs over NFS because this could be a security risk.
 ACLs don’t comply with a real standard, and their exact meaning varies in detail between different operating system vendors.
 If you like to switch ACLs on, this will be possible with this option.

 Most NFSv4 servers implement ACLs using the semantics of Microsoft® Windows, so they don’t behave like macOS, which uses POSIX semantics.